LSDOlab/omtools/docs/_src_docs/examples/cross/cross.rst

 Cross
 ======
-This function allows you to take the dot product.
+This function allows you to take the cross product.

 Examples for all the possible use cases are provided below.